 Learn more about the CNA life and get details about how to enroll in NextStep’s training-to-placement CNA program.

 To become a CNA, you must complete a state-approved CNA program that provides both theory and hands-on skills training.
 Then, you must pass a state certification exam before you can start a job.
-NextStep streamlines this process into as little as six weeks!
+NextStep streamlines this process into as little as six or seven weeks, depending on the state you're in.
 You complete your theory coursework via app, and our mentors support you through certification and for the first 90 days of your job with one of our employer partners.

 CNAs are responsible for monitoring the condition of their clients and noting any changes.
 They spend more one-on-one time with residents than nurses or doctors, so the information they obtain can save lives!
 CNAs may take vital signs, such as weight, temperature or pulse.
 Providing basic personal care is also the responsibility of a CNA.
 Some clients only need minimal help, while others may require total care, including feeding, bathing, toileting and dressing.
 Another part of a CNA's role caring for others is ensuring the client has a clean environment and access to meals and snacks throughout the day.
 In addition to these physical duties, CNAs boost their clients’ mental health by engaging them in conversation and fun activities.
 CNAs often find their relationship with clients to be deeply meaningful.

 If you’re interested in a rewarding career with stability and opportunity for growth that also makes a positive difference in the world, a CNA career might be right for you!
 Whether your goal is having job stability and satisfaction or eventually moving on to become a nurse, working as a CNA sharpens your communications skills, teaches you creative problem solving and strengthens your time management — all skills that apply throughout your life!